-The installation of the libraries for Tibidabo from sources is slightly more complicated.
-Once you downloaded and uncompressed the sources
+The installation of the libraries for Tibidabo from sources is sligthly more complicated.
+Once you downloaded and uncompressed the sources you need to customize qmake configuration save the file and exit from gedit, then configure, make and make install

 A comfortable tool to get your job done with Qt is Qt Creator, which its use will be introduced in Section Qt Creator.
 You can download it from here: